tschaffter/docker-getdns-stubby/README.md

 ## Overview

+## Acknowledgments

+This Dockerfile is adapted from the one available in the repository [yegle/stubby-docker].

 ## Versioning

 It is recommended to use a tag other than `latest` if you are using this image in a production setting.
-The tags of this image match the version of the repository [getdnsapi/getdns] that includes `stubby`.
+The tags of this image match the versions of the repository [getdnsapi/getdns] (that includes `stubby`) and not the version of `stubby`.

-## Acknowledgments

-This Dockerfile is adapted from the one available in the repository [yegle/stubby-docker].

 ## License